tuxfoo/lbry-seedit/README.md

 # Why did I create it?

-The lbry desktop app is cool but it only runs when your computer is on and running the lbry app.
+The lbry desktop app is cool but it only runs when your computer is on and running the lbry app so this is not always useful.

 I have a NAS with some spare storage and a fibre connection; I wanted to use this to help seed content on the lbry network.